opcaic/docs/dev/frontend-arch.rst

  Localization
 **************************

 Localization is done using the `React Intl <https://github.com/formatjs/react-intl>`_ library.
-No text that is visible to the users should be hardoceded in the source code.
-The basic component for localization is the ``FormattedMessage`` component that takes the id of the message that should be translated:
+No text that is visible to the users should be hardcoded in the source code.
+The basic component for localization is the ``FormattedMessage`` component which takes the id of the message that should be translated:

 .. code-block:: js

   <FormattedMessage id="app.public.registrationForm.username" />

-The id of the message should somehow correspond to where is the translation used.
+The id of the message should somehow correspond to where is the translation used for easier orientation when managing translations.

 Translation
 =========================